MichiHo/flocking/vortrag/ba_seminar_vortrag.md

 *	Observed Variable $x_k \in S$ at step $k$
 *	Markov Chain = chain $x_k \in S , k \in \{1,2,...\}$
 *	■ ■ **markov property** : future state(s) depend only on current
+*	Instead of hidden state variable, the probability for each state is stored

 *	■ Transition-probabilities: Matrix $F_k$ between states
 	*	per Timestep $k$
 	*	or globally, if *time-homogeneous*

 *	If S is finite -> directed graph, nodes in $S$, edges the probability
+	-	simple **Dynamic Bayesian Network**
 *	■ **EXAMPLE** ■ ■ ■ ■
 *	other example: PageRank algorithm by Google